kubernetes/enhancements/keps/sig-cloud-provider/5237-watch-based-route-controller-reconciliation/README.md

 ## Design Details

 We use a similar concept as already implemented in the node and service controller.
 Through node informers we register event handlers for the add, delete and update node events, where updates are filtered by certain criteria.
-To introduce the feature we establish a new feature flag called `CloudControllerManagerWatchBasedRoutesReconciliation`.
+To introduce the feature we establish a new feature gate called `CloudControllerManagerWatchBasedRoutesReconciliation`.

 #### Full reconcile